Canon 60D vs SX530

 Studio photographers will appreciate that the Canon 60D (unlike the SX530) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the SX530 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 60D and SX530 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon SX530 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 60D or the Canon SX530 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.